ArseniyPelevin/Y-maze/README.md

 This Arduino project automates rat behavioral tests in Y-maze.
 It lets experimenter enter different programs with 4x4 keypad and LCD 128x64 display.
 Programs are saved in memory and can be selected and used later.\
-Arduino plate controls over LEDs lighting and door opening, it also sends signals to CED event channel, which lets matching events in the maze with neural activity.
+Arduino plate controls over LEDs lighting and door opening, it also sends signals to data acquisition interface event channel, which lets matching events in the maze with neural activity.
 Maze has middle LEDs, which draw animal's attention, and two LEDs on each side, which clue animal on which way to run.\
 Middle LED lights on and off, then side LED lights on and off, then door opens (or stay closed, if thus programmed).
 The times of lighting and delays between signals are determined by current program.